Welcome to the new RJOS Website! Need to pay your dues? Log into your MemberClicks account here.

 • Education

-Please note: The following article is the speech Christen M. Russo, MD, FAAOS, FAOA, president of the Ruth Jackson Orthopaedic Society (RJOS), delivered at the RJOS Annual Meeting and 40th Anniversary Event on March 7 , 2023 in Las Vegas, Nevada.
+Please note: The following article is the speech Corinna CD Franklin, MD, FAOA, president of the Ruth Jackson Orthopaedic Society (RJOS), delivered at the RJOS Annual Meeting and 40th Anniversary Event on February 12, 2024, in San Francisco, California.

 Please click here to continue reading.